colmdoyle/fb-diagnostics/readme.md

+# This project is no longer maintained.
+It is unlikely to work against recent versions of the Facebook API.

 # FB Diagnostics

 For the sake of debugging a problem, sometimes it's useful to have an app that has an "at a glance" output of various different Facebook features / endpoints.
 This is just such a tool.